Skip to main content

 widgetPath/v1/widget.js

-You should not need to change these unless instructed by Notifizz support.
+You should not need to change these unless instructed by Notifizz support — for staging or regional endpoints, override per environment.

 Authentication options